melowntech/vts-mapproxy/docs/resources.md

 # Preamble

 This file is the authoritative mapproxy resource documentation.
-Please, keep it in sync with the actual implemtation.
+Please, keep it in sync with the actual implementation.

 # Supported resource types/drivers